h15200/notes/promises.md

 ## Differences between macro and micro tasks

+Notice that a promise object runs immediately, and the baz() is treated like regular code despite it being INSIDE the promise object

 ```
 const bar = () => console.log('bar');
 const baz = () => console.log('baz');